 Preachers often mention II Corinthians 9:6-7 as justification for collecting monetary offerings from Christians.
-But we need to examine this verse, to see if it really states what preachers claim:
+So let’s examine this verse, to see if it really states what preachers claim:

 Now this I say, he who sows sparingly will also reap sparingly, and he who sows bountifully will also reap bountifully.
 Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver (II Corinthians 9:6-7).

 Naturally, Christians want God to view them as “cheerful givers.”
-But preachers always manage to leave out the first part of this chapter, in which Paul explains he was asking for donations to help poor Christians — not funds to support church organizations and ministerial salaries.
+But isn’t it interesting how preachers always manage to leave out the first part of this chapter, in which Paul explains he was asking for donations to help poor Christians — not funds to support church organizations and ministerial salaries?

 For it is superfluous for me to write to you about this ministry to the saints …